A Brief History

 The Catholic Church had schisms before, that is, splits within its ranks, including the Great Schism of the 11th Century when the Eastern Orthodox Church split from the Roman Catholic fold.
 The Reformation in the 16th Century was another great schism, resulting in many non-catholic Christian religions.

-The penalty for schism (heresy) in Catholicism is excommunication, but who would do the excommunicating if you have 3 separate branches, each with their own Pope?
-Pretenders to the throne of St. Peter are called “antipope” by the Roman Catholic Church, and Alexander V and Benedict XII are considered 2 of them.
+The penalty for schism (heresy) in Catholicism is excommunication, but who would do the excommunicating if you have three separate branches, each with their own Pope?
+Pretenders to the throne of St. Peter are called “antipope” by the Roman Catholic Church, and Alexander V and Benedict XII are considered two of them.
 Did you know there had been 41 such antipopes in Catholic history?
 The last antipope served until 1449, and there has not been one since.

 Your readership is much appreciated!